-(b) Represents changes in the fair values of noncontrolling interests.
+(b) Represents changes in the fair values of noncontrolling interests and deferred compensation agreements.

 (c) Represents non-cash equity-based compensation expense related to the issuance of share-based awards.

 (d) Represents severance expenses and other costs permitted in the calculation of Adjusted EBITDA under the ABL Facility and the Term Loan Facility.